advimman/lama/README.md

     python bin/train.py -cn lama-fourier location=places_standard

     # To evaluate trained model and report metrics as in our paper
-    # we sample 30k images and generate masks for them
+    # we need to sample previously unseen 30k images and generate masks for them
     bash fetch_data/places_standard_evaluation_prepare_data.sh

     # Infer model on thick/thin/medium masks in 256 and 512 and run evaluation